pkhiani/pkhiani/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I am currently a Third Year Business and Computer Science student at UBC.
+🔭 I am currently a Senior studying Business and Computer Science at UBC.

-⚡ I have an interest in cloud architecture, technology consulting, and product management.
+⚡ I have an interest in cloud architecture and product management.

 📫 You can reach me anytime at pavan.khiani@gmail.com, or on [LinkedIn](https://www.linkedin.com/in/pavan-khiani/)